clabroche/testPython/README.md

 The purpose of this app is to make me more familar with the language python. the app is a window that describes a flower and its leaves.
 Every second that passes the flower loses a leaf.
 You can press a button to recreate it.

-I used the obeserver / observable design pattern with multithreading.
+I used the observer / observable design pattern to display action on console and window with multithreading for seperate UI and Data.

 ![Application](./app.gif)